 - If the original artist’s signature appears in the body of the art it is replaced with the word “RECREATION” in a matching style (see the Mad #2 recreation for a good example).

-- The word “recreation” and the statement “A Mullaly Recreation 2025” are embedded into the body of the recreation art using fluorescent (black light) ink in numerous places (3-5 times per cover).
+- The word “recreation” and the statement “A Mullaly Recreation 2025” are embedded into the body of the recreation art using fluorescent (black light) ink in numerous places (at least 3-5 times per cover).
 This lettering is invisible under normal lighting conditions but glows brightly under black (ultraviolet) light.
 See photos in the store for examples.

-- All original artist credits, copyright information, recreation information, and other details are hand-printed on the back of each recreation along with my contact information, signature and the date.
+- All original artist credits, copyright information, recreation information, and other details are included on the back of each recreation along with my contact information, signature and the date.

 Please contact me for any questions not covered here.